Ash-codes18/Timetable_LPU/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code as per the terms of this license.
+You are free to use, modify, and distribute t    he code as per the terms of this license.

 ---